Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 pip install streamlit
 ```

-Once I had all the buttons set up to take picture and then get all the information you want about the book, I decided to create my own reccomendations algorithm.
+Once I had all the buttons set up to take a picture and retrieve information about the book, I decided to create my own recommendation algorithm.
 I had looked at this github page for inspiration and guidance: [Book Recommendation System](https://github.com/vb8146649/Book-Recommend-System/tree/main?tab=readme-ov-file)

 I began working in google colab notebook, where I was able to experiment freely and chunk up my code into different relevent sections.
 [My Notebook](https://colab.research.google.com/drive/1MSKweRVUYagDJmegP_dTD1MUTnL7cfKI?usp=sharing)